Journal of subClinical Investigations©

 Q. Counselor, the case of Fraser seems to set a new standard of proof required for suit.
 What is happening in the courts?

-"Upon closer review, the standard is the same but the evidence is now under more scrutiny and every foreseeable aspect, point of law relating to the case is challenged-including unfounded claims of estopple as in one of the recent case.
-In spite of clear evidence that fungi and especially clinically relevant mold that are known to be toxigenic on at least three levels, are known to be allergenic, are known producers of carcinogens, are known to cause infections as common as Athlete's Foot (onychomycosis), cause of respiratory disease and other conditions in those fully immunocompetent/non HIV and countless other conditions in those that have a compromised immune system or HIV, legal cases are being dismissed every day for failing to meet evidentiary standards.
-I am asked to consider or review over 100 legal cases a year at various stages of litigation and much too often, too late, at the eleventh hour-typically on appeal, when discovery or the record is closed or just fatal evidence has unknowingly been allowed to be introduced into the record by lay experts or left without a competent rebuttal.
-It is really disheartening for me understanding this as a lawyer, as an advocate for related education and a indoor health investigator knowing that inexperienced litigators are just not putting together a proper case for both defendants or plaintiffs.
-A plaintiff contacted me today for a consultation - A clinical doctor that already had retained experts in the medical field and had already amassed over $200,000.00 in legal and expert fees only to find the wrong facts were being argued and a case that is just not sustainable.
-It still surprises me that I continue to get such calls.
+"Upon closer review, the standard is the same but the evidence is now under more scrutiny and every foreseeable aspect, point of law relating to the case is challenged-including, unfounded claims of estopple, as in one of the recent cases.
+In spite of clear evidence that fungi, and especially clinically relevant mold fungi being present that are known to be toxigenic; on at least three levels, are known to be allergenic, are known producers of carcinogens, are known to cause infections as common as Athlete's Foot (onychomycosis), cause of respiratory disease and other conditions in those fully immunocompetent/non HIV and countless other conditions in those that have a compromised immune system or with HIV, legal cases are being dismissed every day for failing to meet evidentiary standards.
+I am asked to consider or review over 100 legal cases a year at various stages of litigation and much too often, too late, at times at the eleventh hour, sometimes on on appeal, when discovery or the record is closed or just fatal evidence has unknowingly been allowed to be introduced into the record by lay experts or left without a competent rebuttal.
+It is really disheartening, for me understanding this as a legal counsellor, as an advocate for related education, and a indoor health investigator knowing that inexperienced litigators are just not putting together a proper case for both defendants or plaintiffs.
+A plaintiff contacted me today for a consultation - a clinical medicine doctor that already had retained experts in the medical field and had already amassed over $200,000.00 in legal and expert fees only to find the wrong facts (failed to demonstrate causation) were being argued in a case that is just not sustainable.
+It still surprises me, that I continue to get such calls.
 Attorneys must know that toxic mold litigation is highly complex due to too many factors that are not considered.
 Clients would be wise to direct their attorney to consult such experts early on for guidance for mold related cases. "

 "In Fraser, the New York Court of Appeals (a higher court than county Supreme Courts) affirmed a New York County Supreme Court ruling in respect to the admissibility of scientific and medical evidence, denying admission in a ruling that raised the burden of proof for plaintiffs."